alexarne/Convex-Polygon-Collisions/README.md

 ## Instructions

-The following information can be accessed by clicking on the "Help" button in the top-right corner:
+The following information can also be accessed by clicking on the "Help" button in the top-right corner:

 * The user can choose which algorithm to use by clicking on the alternatives in the top-left corner: